sea-otters-2017/fluorine-psklrmrfi/CONTRIBUTING.md

 # Group Workflow

 ## Pull Requests
-* Rebase or Merge locally before pushing to origin
+* Rebase or Merge locally [to feature branch] before pushing to origin
     * `git fetch upstream master` then merge or rebase *OR:*
     * `git pull upstream master` (fetches and merges automatically)
 * Push to origin